 AWC carried out a bold, week-long operation in July 2022, to translocate and reintroduce 58 Central Rock-rats from five sites across Tjoritja/West MacDonnell National Park to the 9,450 hectares feral predator-free fenced area at Newhaven Wildlife Sanctuary on the traditional lands of the Ngalia-Warlpiri/Luritja people.

-In addition to the rock-rats released at Newhaven, 16 individuals were taken to Alice Springs Desert Park, where they became the founders of a new captive breeding program trial.
-According to a March 2023 update via Alice Springs Desert Park’s Facebook page, the breeding program has successfully produced more pups.
-Pups from the breeding program will begin supplementing the Newhaven population in May 2023.
+In addition to the rock-rats released at Newhaven, 16 individuals were taken to Alice Springs Desert Park, where they became the founders of a new captive breeding program which has since successfully produced more pups.
+In May 2023 nine individuals from the breeding program were released at Newhaven.

 The translocation to Newhaven, coupled with the captive breeding colony, will help to secure the conservation of the species.
 If the new population becomes established throughout the rocky ranges, it is predicted that Newhaven could support a population of around 800 Central Rock-rats in ideal conditions.